WindowDetective/WindowDetective/readme.txt

   the window tree.
 Refreshing the tree will fix this.
 * Getting extra window info (i.e. font, background brush) will fail for certain windows.
 I have noticed this for some of Firefox's windows.
+* Sometimes the window highlighter will have a black background (instead of transparent) when using the border style.

 Feedback